jamesnet214/dependencyproperty/README.md

 DependencyProperty is one of the key design elements of the WPF.
 This involves a combination of concepts and logical structures rather than a single function, requiring in-depth research and a somewhat higher degree of difficulty in the scope and depth of the technology.

 #### 1.1.
 Class Version
-The first target version of DependencyProperty is based on .NET Frmaeowrk `3.0`
+The first target version of DependencyProperty is based on .NET Framework `3.0`
 | Target Name    | Version                                                                                  |
 |:---------------|:-----------------------------------------------------------------------------------------|
 | .NET           | 5.0                                                                                      |